§ 171.11 Exemptions.

 (C) An experimental facility in the core in excess of 16 square inches in cross-section.

-(c) The Commission may, upon application by an interested person or on its own initiative, grant an exemption from the requirements of this part that it determines is authorized by law or otherwise in the public interest.
+(c) The Commission may, upon application by an interested person or on its own initiative, grant an exemption from the requirements of this part that it determines is authorized by law and otherwise in the public interest.

 (d) An exemption for reactors licensed to operate may be granted by the Commission taking into consideration each of the following factors: